agile-enigma/bsky_multitool/README.md

 # bsky_multitool

 **bsky_multitool** is a Python interface for collecting data from the AT Protocol underlying Bluesky.
-It can be used both as a command-line tool and as an importable module and is geared towards media analysis.
+It can be used both as a command-line tool or as an importable module and is geared towards media analysis.

 It supports two modes:
 1. **stream**: Collect data in real-time as it is streamed through the AT Firehose